spcampbell/FireStic/README.md

 for example: `http://192.168.1.2:8888/ping`

-Note that all exceptions are being logged to file.
-You'll want to be able to see the exception if it gets thrown to stdout so running it from the console is preferred.
-Please report anything you run across.
+Note that all posible exceptions are not being logged to file.
+You'll want to be able to see any exceptions that get thrown to stdout so running it from the console is preferred.
+Please report any issues you run across.

 I will daemonize the script later.
 For now, this will have to do.